Beware of rogue traders

 We have recently been made aware of a vulnerable park home owner who was approached by some trades people who had been working on a neighbouring park home.
 They approached the 92-year-old in their park home offering to make repairs to the roof.
-As with the majority of park home owners, this home owner was extremely proud of their park home and had invested a lot of time and money in its upkeep over the years.
+As with the majority of park home owners, this home owner was extremely proud of their home and had invested a lot of time and money in its upkeep over the years.
 Being aware that they were already planning on getting the home checked before the winter to ensure and avoid any possible issues during the bad weather, the home owner thought that the tradesmen had called at just the right time.

-The park home owner straight away allowed them to start work on the roof, however when one of the home owners children arrived at the park home and found out that their parent had already handed over more than £14,000 to the trades people, they immediately called the police and the trades people were arrested.
+The home owner straight away allowed them to start work on the roof however when one of the home owners children arrived at the home and found out that their parent had already handed over more than £14,000 to the trades people, they immediately called the police and the trades people were arrested.
 The work carried out on the roof was discovered to be substandard and as it had been carried out by unskilled workmen, this in effect created more problems.
-The trades people were released on bail pending further investigation but now appear to have fled and are nowhere to be found, leaving a roof that now needs to be repaired costing at least another £8,000.
+The trades people were released on bail pending further investigation and now appear to have fled and are nowhere to be found, leaving a roof that now needs to be repaired costing at least another £8,000.

-The moral of this story is to warn homeowners to be extremely careful of trades people who knock on your door uninvited and to make sure if you do decide to let them begin work on your home, you carry out the relevant checks and research on the company.
+The moral of this story is to warn homeowners to be extremely careful of trades people who knock on your door uninvited and to make sure if you do decide to let them begin work on your home you carry out the relevant checks and research on the company.

 - Check the company are a genuine company (ask relatives or friends to help you if you are not confident checking the internet yourself).

 - Review any testimonials you have been given or seen on the internet.